Mirgen/web_cms/README.md

 12. Header with logo and menu
 13. Menu - very dynamic menu, you can add links to your site, to module or external links
 14. Social Footer - footer with links for Facebook, Twitter, Instagram
-15. Simple eshop - you can add productw with images, prize, sale, customers can buy them and both client and you will get email with order
+15. Simple eshop - you can add productw with images, price, sale, customers can buy them and both client and you will get email with order

 Layouts
 ---------------------------------------------------------